Alba Flores: 2005–2014: Career beginnings

-2015–2019: Career breakthrough
+2015–2019: Breakthrough with Vis a Vis

-From 2015 to 2019, she played the character named Saray Vargas de Jesús, a Romani woman who initially faced a 5-year prison sentence for Assault in Vis a Vis (Locked Up).
-The show suffered comparisons to Orange is the New Black before the premiere due to similar prison setting, however, after the initial episodes, was proven that the two shows are different in themes in which Vis a Vis is more of a high octane thriller Drama and Dark Humor as to the Comedy Drama of Orange is the New Black.
-Considered a clever and thrilling breakout out hit by critics and fans alike, the show gave Flores her first breakout role in television.
-For this, she received her first TV Award, a shared Best Female Performer in Fiction Award with the female cast via Ondas Awards, a Best Supporting Actress in a Television Series Award for Spanish Actors Union Awards and several other acting citations.
+From 2015 to 2019, she played Saray Vargas de Jesús, a Romani woman who initially faced a 5-year prison sentence for Assault in the prison crime drama series Vis a Vis (Locked Up).
+Considered a clever and thrilling breakout out hit by critics, the show gave Flores her first breakout role in television.
+For this, she received her first TV Award, a shared Onda Award for Best Female Performer in Fiction with the female cast of the series, a Best Supporting Actress in a Television Series Award from the Spanish Actors Union Awards, and several other nominations.
 In 2017, Netflix bought Global streaming rights for the show.
-With a strong following, the show run for a total of four seasons and an additional spinoff called Vis a Vis: Oasis premiered in 2020.
-Flores, who played an essential character on the main show had a special guest appearance in the finale to close the series.
+With a strong following, the show ran for a total of four seasons plus the spinoff fifth season Vis a vis: El Oasis (2020).
+Flores, who played an essential character on Vis a Vis, had a special guest appearance in the finale of El Oasis.

+In 2016, she performed in the Spanish theatrical production of La Rosa Tatuada by Tennessee Williams.
+In 2017, she played Políxena, the daughter of the King of Troy, in production of Troyanas, based on the tragedy written by Greek playwright Euripides about the Women of Troy after the end of Trojan War.
+It premiered on Mérida International Classical Theatre Festival.
+Flores was nominated for Best Supporting Actress Award in Spanish Actors Union Awards for her performance.